Skip to content

 Architects and developers around the world have found themselves facing accusations of foul play by using masts, spires and elaborate pinnacles to boost the height of their buildings and claim titles or accolades in certain cities.

-There's an almighty argument brewing around Merdeka 118 which is set to overtake Shanghai Tower by virtue of its 144-metre spire.
-Shanghai Tower will still have higher useable floor space.
+There's still some controversy around Merdeka 118 as it overtook Shanghai Tower by virtue of a 144-metre spire.
+Shanghai Tower has higher useable floor space.

 The roof line of New York's Central Park Tower is taller than that of One World Trade Center, but the latter remains the city's tallest building because of its spire.